-"The [name of the Association] agrees to adopt the British Taekwondo Council Safeguarding - Protecting Children and Adults at Risk Policy & Implementation Procedures.
+"The [name of the Association] agrees to adopt the British Taekwondo Council Safeguarding - Protecting Children Policy & Implementation Procedures.
 All individual members are deemed to have read, understood and assented to the British Taekwondo Council Code of Conduct and Ethics ("Code") and as such recognise and adhere to the principles and responsibilities embodied in the Code."